08 Dec Individual Tax Changes 2014/2015

 The State Pension Age (SPA) is currently being aligned at 65 for men and women who are reaching that age in the next few years.
 The SPA will then rise for both men and women to 66, and increase to 67 for those that reach that age between 2034 and 2036.
 The government is reviewing how quickly the state pension age should be changed.
 It is likely to accelerate the SPA to age 67, 68 and then to 69 for people who are currently in their early 30’s.

 NI Contributions Over SPA

 Individuals who retire today must have an NI contributions record showing 30 full years of contributions in order to receive the full state pension.
-However, once a person reaches state pension age (SPA) they are barred from making further NI contributions, even voluntarily.
+However, once a person reaches state pension age (SPA) they can’t make further NI contributions, even voluntarily.

 Shares and cash ISA – £11,880

 Junior ISA and Child Trust Fund – £3,840